T-Mobile Germany chooses Empirix to ensure customer communication

 T-Mobile uses the Empirix Hammer Test Solution for testing its applications.
-This test solution consists of two components: the Hammer CallMaster and the Hammer FX.
-The Hammer CallMaster is a graphical user interface for programming the test scripts, report generation, controlling and evaluating the tests.
+This test solution consists of two components: CallMaster and the Hammer.
+The CallMaster is a graphical development environment for programming the test scripts, report generation, controlling and evaluating the tests.
 The test scripts are then available for different test scenarios such as regression or load testing.
-The test scripts generated in the Hammer CallMaster are used to perform function and load tests in the Hammer FX component.
+The test scripts generated in CallMaster are used to perform function and load tests on the Hammer component.
 In doing so, “real” callers are simulated: inbound calls, aborted calls, answered calls, navigation through IVR menus and language recognition are all possible.
 In this way, the Empirix Hammer Test Solution automatically recognises the voice user interface in the T-Mobile mailbox applications, syntax and prompting errors in the voice applications, and delay times.
 Consequently, a quick and simple implementation considering all technical requirements is possible in the shortest possible time.

 The T-Mobile mailbox application involved integrating over 100 individual services such as call transfers and the SMS function, as well as the connected databases and their intermeshing.

 The Hammer Test Solution uses the load testing function to simulate a high call volume.
 A disruption in a mobile phone network, for example, that results in several thousand simultaneous incoming calls must not have an effect on the voice application and infrastructure: they must continue to work perfectly, even under full load.